RobotBuild/RobotBuild/README.md

 3. Project:
 A finished project meant to do something awsome.

+I use the Raspberry Pi for all my projects .

 This is a constant work in progress, but only finished code and projects will be posted.
 If you wish to get in contact with me you can reach me at RobotBuild24.7@gmail.com
 Thanks for stopping by!